Value-Based Goal Setting: The Values-First Framework

 - Do these values feel authentically yours rather than externally imposed?

-Remember that your core values may evolve over time.
-Schedule regular check-ins (perhaps quarterly) to reassess whether your top values still resonate as your life circumstances change.
+Your core values may evolve over time.
+Schedule regular check-ins (perhaps quarterly) to reassess whether your top values still resonate as your circumstances change.
+The Goals and Progress workbook builds quarterly value reviews directly into its Goal Setting phase.
 You can learn more about self-discovery techniques in our guide on self-discovery for personal planning.

 Connect Values to Clear Objectives

-Once you’ve identified your core values, the next crucial step is turning them into practical objectives that guide your actions.
-By breaking down your values into smaller, actionable steps, you can create a values based goal that is both achievable and aligned with your core beliefs.
-This translation process is essential for setting a values based goal, as it bridges the gap between abstract principles and concrete results.
+Once you have identified your core values, the next step is turning them into practical objectives that guide your actions.
+By breaking down your values into smaller, actionable steps, you can create a values-based goal that is both achievable and aligned with your core beliefs.
+This translation process bridges the gap between abstract principles and concrete results.

 Using the Values-Goals Alignment Matrix